microsoft/pxt-arcade/docs/test/skillmap/racer/racer3.md

 ## {5.
 Play it Again}

-- :binoculars: Remember to keep looking back at the game window to see how your game changes with each bit of code you add.
+- :binoculars: Remember to keep looking back to the game window to see how your game changes with each bit of code you add.

 Can you see the effects of the code you just wrote?